 By virtue of its size, resources, and location—only half a mile from Whately’s historic town center—the Dauchy/Weinthaler property and its surroundings have become a favorite destination in a town that is rich in open space but lacking in public access to recreational land.
 The area is currently used for hiking, trail running, Nordic skiing, snowshoeing, hunting, and snowmobiling.

 Neighbors have rallied to support Kestrel’s plan to acquire the land for conservation purposes and ensure that it remains accessible to the community.
 Kestrel has secured a Massachusetts Landscape Partnership grant for this effort.
-The Whately Conservation Commission is recommending that residents vote to allocate town Community Preservation Act (CPA) funds to help fulfill the local funding match required by the state grant.
+At the recommendation of the Whately Conservation Commission, residents voted to allocate Community Preservation Act (CPA) funds to help fulfill the local funding match required by the state grant.
 In addition, Kestrel’s Monica and Bob Leverett Forever Wild Fund has invested in the Woods, which when protected will provide a local example of the benefits of protecting a wild mature forest to sequester and store carbon.

-Whately residents and friends are joining together to save this special place that offers fresh air and nature’s healing powers, both of which are needed more than ever during these unusual times.
-To date Whately neighbors have raised $42,000 toward the $60,000 that’s needed to ensure that this gem of a property is protected in perpetuity for community enjoyment.
-Now a generous donor has offered to match gifts for this effort before the June CPA vote.
+Whately residents and friends are joining together to save this special place that offers fresh air and nature’s healing powers, both of which we need more than ever during these unusual times.
+As of late November we’ve raised $54,000 of the remaining $60,000 needed to ensure that this gem of a property is protected in perpetuity for community enjoyment.
+A generous donor is matching gifts to this project.
 To support this neighborhood fundraising campaign, visit Kestrel’s giving page and select Whately Center Woods as the designation for your gift.
 Thank you for your support!